CAT preparation plan

 How many hours per day one needs to prepare for CAT?

 This question has no right answer.
 If you have already prepared and written the CAT exam, then about 6 to 7 hours per week till July and then increasing the prepping hours would do.
 However, if you are beginning your CAT preparation today, then it may require closer to 20 hours per week or more depending on your state of preparedness, especially in the Quant and the Verbal Areas!

 But, before one starts prepping for the CAT (or any MBA entrance exam), it is imperative to understand what entails the CAT exam and what marks/percentiles are required to get into an IIM or other institutes.
-The CAT pattern has remained same for the last three years (CAT 2015, CAT 2016 and CAT 2017).
+The CAT pattern has remained same for the last five years (CAT 2015, CAT 2016, CAT 2017, CAT 2018 and CAT 2019).

 |Section||Area||No of Qns||Marks in Section||Time Limit|

 |Section II||Data Interpretation & Logical Reasoning (DILR)||32||96||60|

 The student could attempt only one section at a time in the above given order.
 Once the student had finished one section, there was no provision to go back to that section again.

 Each section consisted of Multiple Choice Questions (MCQs) as well as non-Multiple Choice Questions (non-MCQs).
 Also, There were Negative marks (-1) for wrong answers for MCQ questions.
 For Non-MCQ questions, there were No negative marks